Need help working from home with your Bentley software? We're here to help - click here

 If you have a situation where a tank empties during the transient simulation, you may need to consider whether the impact of the drained tank is of interest to the overall transient results, or if you only need to focus on the transient that occurs just after your event (valve closure, pump shutdown, etc), in which case you could either accept the results you see from the limitation mentioned above, or omit/simplify the area around the tank.

-If a surge tank or regular tank becomes full (water level reaches the Maximum) during a transient simulation, overflow is simulated via the weir settings.
+If a surge tank or regular tank becomes full (water level reaches the Maximum) during a transient simulation, overflow is simulated via the weir settings (with the circular or non-circular section type).

 Understanding Tank Operating Range